HITARTH3452/URLhitCounter/README.md

-#URLhitCounter
----
+# URLhitCounter

-##Framework and Language Used
+## Framework and Language Used

----
-*Spring boot
+* Spring boot
-*Java
----
-##Controller
----
-*Hitcontroller
----
+* Java

+## Controller

+* Hitcontroller

-##Data structure used
+## Data structure used
-*HashMap
----
+* HashMap

-##Project Summary
+## Project Summary
-*n this project , where visitor hit on url it's count increase by 1.So we find how many times visitor comes to url.
+* In this project , where visitor hit on url it's count increase by .So we find how many times visitor comes to url.